Uphill Travel Policy

 Designated Uphill Route applies to all operating days.

-Please do not bring your dogs to the mountain.
+Please do not bring your dogs to the mountain, leashed or unleashed.

 No “Post-hole” boot climbing.
-Ski-skin ascent only.
-Or “approach” short skis for snowboard descents.
+Ski skin ascent or “approach” short-skis for snowboard descents only.

 You may ski up only when the lifts are not operating / carrying public.